daniel-wrench/reynolds_scales_project/README.md

 2. (`Ctrl-b, d`)

 ### Running scripts
-1. `sbatch 1_process_raw_data.sh`: Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`. **Takes ~10min/week running locally.** If more than 40% of values in any column are missing, skips that data file.
+1. `sbatch 1_process_raw_data.sh`: Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`. **Takes ~???min/file running locally.** If more than 40% of values in any column are missing, skips that data file. **Run with memory ~ 6GB/month of data**

-3. `sbatch 2_construct_database.sh`: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
+2. `sbatch 2_construct_database.sh`: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
 Fitting parameters are specified in `params.py`.
 The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to.

-2. `srun --pty --cpus-per-task=1 --mem=1G --time=00:05:00 --partition=quicktest bash`
+3. `srun --pty --cpus-per-task=1 --mem=1G --time=00:05:00 --partition=quicktest bash`

     May need to adjust mem as datasize increases

-    `bash 3_merge_dataframes.sh > 3_merge_dataframes.out`: Download the raw CDF files using a set of recursive wget commands.
+4.  `bash 3_merge_dataframes.sh > 3_merge_dataframes.out`: Merge the final files into the database
 ---

 ## Kevin's old pipeline